2023 ELIGIBILITY CRITERIA AND DEADLINESEligibility crteria and application deadlines for the 2023 Awards will be announced in late 2022.

 - Research Faculty: [Research Professor Series] Research Assistant Professor, Research Associate Professor.

-- An investigator who has not previously received a major independent research award.
-A major independent research award is determined to be a National Institutes of Health[NIH] RO1 or similar grant which provides independent research support of at least $125,000 (either single-year or multiple-year award), and which was awarded through a rigorous peer review process conducted by a public or private institution.
-Multiple independent awards that are each less than$125,000, but that total more than $125,000 will not impact eligibility,
+- An investigator who HAS NOT previously received a major independent research award.
+A major independent research award is determined to be a National Institutes of Health[NIH] RO1 or similar grant which provides independent research support of at least $125,000 net of indirect costs (either single-year or multiple-year award), and which was awarded through a rigorous peer review process conducted by a public or private institution.
+Multiple independent awards that are, as of a May 1, 2022 award funding date, each less than$125,000, but that total more than $125,000 will not impact eligibility;

 - An investigator who is either a U.S. citizen or a permanent resident.